 Did you know that there are alternatives to the traditional IELTS test?
 Coronavirus means that many IELTS test centres are now closed, but that does not mean you have to worry about finding proof of your English language ability.
-Autumn 2020 entry is going ahead at UK universities, and that means getting your application in order.

 Many UK universities are accepting a variety of different English language tests for the first time, which means completing your application and proving English proficiency is easier than ever.
 To take an online English test, you will need the following: